top of page

 Pain Management

 Greater Regional Pain Management is dedicated to improving the quality of life of those living with chronic pain.
+If you suffer from chronic pain, talk to your primary care provider about a referral!

 What does a Pain Management Specialist do?

-Pain doctors often use a wide range of nonsurgical, interventional treatments – along with complementary therapies – as a way of reducing the amount of medication you need to take or to avoid the need for surgery.
-These may include massage, a weight loss regimen, acupuncture, exercise, yoga, meditation, physical therapy, dietary changes, or chiropractic care.They may also prescribe pain-killing medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, or antidepressants.
+Pain provider often use a wide range of nonsurgical, interventional treatments – along with complementary therapies – as a way of reducing the amount of medication you need to take or to avoid the need for surgery.
+Greater Regional Pain Management offers comprehensive diagnostic evaluations with a spine and musculoskeletal focus.
+An evaluation is recommended in order to

 Depending on the severity of your specific condition, they may also recommend epidural steroid injections, nerve blocks, joint injections, radiofrequency ablation, spinal cord stimulation, or neuromodulation.